tecnolgd/PASSWORD-STRENGTH-METER/README.md

 --------------
 ### NOTE :
-**If you find this repository insightful for your workflow ,consider dropping a *star⭐* or hitting fork.Open for feedbacks and knowledge exchange**
+**If you find this repository insightful for your workflow ,consider dropping a *star⭐* or hitting fork.Open for feedbacks and knowledge exchange.**

 ### author
 *tecnolgd*